Soulskiez/ConsoleFarkle/README.md

 # ConsoleFarkle
 This a Console Farkle game.
-You can play two player or vs a computer.